 Day 12: India (Mathura / Delhi)

-The next morning we had to get from Mathura to Delhi but since we could not get train tickets, we went to the bus station and took a bus to Delhi.
+The next morning I had to get from Mathura to Delhi but since I could not get train tickets, I went to the bus station and took a bus to Delhi.
 The bus was very cheap but also very crowded.
 Unlike the train, you don’t need any tickets ahead of time.
 Just show up and get on the bus and go.
-There was a bit of confusion which bus was the one going to Delhi, but when we got to the bus station, helpful locals pointed us to the right bus.
+There was a bit of confusion which bus was the one going to Delhi, but when I got to the bus station, helpful locals pointed me to the right bus.

-We booked our hotel next to the airport since we had a flight the next morning to Varanasi.
-Once back in Delhi, we spent our time hanging out at a local “secured” mall.
-The mall gave us a much needed break from the loud and crazy atmosphere of the streets of India.
-Sometimes when you are traveling for long periods of time you need to experience some of the comforts that remind you of home and that is exactly what we did that day.
+I booked my hotel next to the airport since I had a flight the next morning to Varanasi.
+Once back in Delhi, I spent my time hanging out at a local “secured” mall.
+The mall gave me a much needed break from the loud and crazy atmosphere of the streets of India.
+Sometimes when you are traveling for long periods of time you need to experience some of the comforts that remind you of home and that is exactly what I did that day.
 It was great to just sit in a coffee shop, order tea & coffee and be in a relaxing quiet space.
-We were also able to find Subway for lunch, which was nice since we were a bit ‘over’ Indian food.
+I was also able to find Subway for lunch, which was nice since I was a bit ‘over’ Indian food.

 Airway Palace